 Glow stick baths.
 Dim the lights if you can and throw some glow sticks in the tub with them.
 They’ll love it.

 Popsicle baths.
 Put them in and give them a popsicle.
-They will be happy and occupied, and clean up will be a breeze.
+They will be happy and occupied, and clean up will be a breeze. - Drive Through Car Wash.

 If you live in NE Wisconsin, chances are, your car needs to be washed anyway.
 Spend the extra couple dollars for the longer wash cycle.
 My kids love watching all the moving and swishing and spraying, and staring at the fun multi-colored soap.
 Everyone stays in the car, and no contact is required with anyone, but you still get out of the house.
-Win win win.
+Win win win. - Maybe an obvious one, but go for a walk.

 If you have any parks nearby, you can pack your stroller, drive to the park, and then walk.
 We are avoiding playgrounds for right now, because of Covid, but my kids still love walking, riding in the stroller, and picking up every single rock and stick they see.
-And exercise is very good for any stuck-at-home-blues you are feeling.
+And exercise is very good for any stuck-at-home-blues you are feeling. - Paint Things.

 Any things.
 All the things.
 Paper.
 Flower pots.
 Rocks.
 Shirts.
 My kids will happily put layers and layers of paint on anything I set in front of them.
 And then you can revert to tip #2, haha.
 And for anything that you don’t want to keep, I bet there are a few people in your life who would enjoy a surprise little gift left outside their door of some “custom artwork.” ????
-And then that gets you out of the house as well!
+And then that gets you out of the house as well! - Instigate Rest Time.

 If your kids don’t already have this as part of their routine, I highly recommend working it in and making it a part of their stable day-to-day that they can count on.
 Lucy doesn’t always nap anymore, but even when she doesn’t, she has a designated rest time in her room every day during which she can listen to music or audiobooks, play quietly, look at books, or lay down if she wants to or has been particularly sour that day.
 Hers is two hours, since that’s about how long brother naps, and I NEED that time, haha.
 But if this is new to your child, you can start small and build your way up to a longer period of time gradually.
 We have a clock in her room that lights up and/or plays a song when she can come downstairs, but setting a timer on a phone or regular alarm clock would probably work just as well.